-For those who choose to attend school, classes may be a little different than normal as we practice social distancing and observe additional hygiene practices.
-While we welcome students who wish to attend it is important for any student who is unwell, even if the illness is only minor, to remain at home to prevent the spread of any illness.
+For the majority of our students, who choose to attend school, classes may be a little different than normal as we practice social distancing as far as possible and observe additional hygiene practices.
+While we welcome all our students and look forward to their attendance it is important for any student who is unwell, even if the illness is only minor, to remain at home to prevent the spread of any illness.
 If students show any COVID symptoms they should be tested and remain at home until a negative result is received.
 Should a positive result be received the school must be notified.

 Sports, excursions, and school events are available with eased COVID-19 restrictions although we will be carefully assessing all risks prior to considering participation in any activity.
 We also encourage parents and carers to phone the respective school prior to arriving at Reception.
 We will discuss again with students the importance of social distancing and review hand hygiene when school recommences in the new year.

 Students who choose to attend school may have their temperature checked and recorded either when the bus calls at their home or on arrival at school each day.
 Any student whose temperature is above 37.5oC will not be allowed to board the school bus (if at their home) and will be sent home.
 We will arrange medical assistance if required.

 In the unlikely event of any COVID infection within a school community we will follow the advice of the local Public Health Unit and inform families promptly.